Precise Positioning Technique™

 Many of the reports issued to these owners with failing grades listed subluxation (either one-sided or two) as the only radiographic finding.
 Dr. Davis had realized long ago that imprecise positioning could often cause a non-dysplastic dog to look dysplastic.
-A tilted pelvis, patellas rotated outwardly or femurs which were not parallel to one another can sometimes drastically change the appearance of the hip joint.
+A tilted pelvis, patellas rotated outwardly, or femurs that were not parallel to one another can sometimes drastically change the appearance of the hip joint.

 He then began to notice that once he had taken the x-rays and positioned them according to published standards of both the O.F.A. and the veterinary community, these dogs began receiving passing grades.